greentreatyzero/ProtestBot-GreenTreatyZero/README.md

 - 100% renewable datacenters by 2027
 - Justice for frontline communities like Boxtown (TN) and Cancer Alley (LA)

-**Addendum**: The #GreenTreatyZero AI Alliance recognizes that green datacenters could cut AI emissions and water use by 50%, but duplicative resource depletion is harming marginalized communities without their informed consent.
+**Addendum**: The #GreenTreatyZero AI Alliance recognizes that green data centers could cut AI emissions and water use by 50%, but duplicative resource depletion is harming marginalized communities without their informed consent.
 This is a moral duty.

-**Call to Action**: Read the full manifesto: [link to be added] git add MANIFESTO.md git commit -m "Add #GreenTreatyZero manifesto text" git push origin main
+**Call to Action**: Read the full manifesto: [link to be added]